 However, you do not want to rush the actual process of the claim once the claim is opened.
-Being too eager to move the claims process along can be unfavorable for the policyholder, causing you to miss details in an effort to settle as fast as possible versus settling as smart as possible.
+Being too eager to move the claims process along can be unfavorable for the policyholder, causing you to miss important details in an effort to settle as fast as possible versus settling as smart as possible.

-Being unorganized during an insurance claim can be costly.
+Disorganization during an insurance claim can be costly.
 It is of utmost importance to be extremely thorough and organized.
 For example, not taking the time to accurately inventory your damaged possessions or keep a paper trail of every person you have spoken to can wreak havoc on your claim.

 As a policyholder, you need to dedicate time to document every phone call, meeting and interaction you have with the people involved in your claim, including: contractors, public adjusters, the insurance company's representatives, etc. After each meeting, send a follow-up e-mail noting bullet points of what was discussed and asking them to confirm that your understanding of the conversation was correct.
 If problems arise during the course of your claim, this documentation will serve as support for your position.

-Lastly, being organized also involves checking references and credentials; which can an easy step to bypass and ignore, but is one that you will wish you did not forget if you find yourself scammed by parties posing as contractors, public adjusters/attorneys, FEMA workers, or charitable organizations.
+Being organized also involves checking references and credentials; which can an easy step to bypass and ignore, but is one that you will wish you did not forget if you find yourself scammed by parties posing as contractors, public adjusters/attorneys, FEMA workers, or charitable organizations.
 Taking the time to check that all parties are accredited can save difficulty in the long run.
 There are many websites and methods to find out someone's standing in their industry such as the Better Business Bureau, the National Association of State Contractors Licensing Agencies, NAPIA and more.

-- Not understanding your policy's language
+Not understanding your policy's language

 The property claims process is a detail-oriented, time consuming but necessary venture following a property loss.
-Do not make the mistakes that others have in the past by being disorganized or trying to do it all on their own.
+Do not make the mistakes that others have in the past by being disorganized or by trying to do it all on your own.
 Being aware of these common mistakes can help lead you to a better, faster recovery.